 - My Account

 *Willie Davis was born on this date in 1934.
 He was a Black professional football player and businessman.

-Davis himself is quoted as saying, "I would think I would have to be the team's all-time leader in sacks.
-I played 10 years and I averaged in the 'teens' in sacks for those 10 years.
+Davis said, "I would think I would have to be the team's all-time leader in sacks.
+I played ten years, and I averaged in the 'teens' in sacks for those ten years.
 I had 25 one season.
 [Paul] Hornung just reminded me of that the other day."
-Davis earned All-Pro honors 5 times (1962, 64–67).
+Davis earned All-Pro honors five times (1962, 64–67).
 He was voted to the Pro Bowl five times (1963–67).
 Davis recovered 21 fumbles over his Packers career, which, more than three decades removed from his retirement, remains a team record.
 The Packers honored his retirement with a Willie Davis Day on December 21, 1969.